-Lake Bunyonyi, locally meaning a Place of many little birds is found in South Western Uganda between Kisoro and Kabale near the Rwandan boarder, 450 Km from Kampala, that is a drive of 7 hours and 100 km from Kigali, the capital city of Rwanda.
+Lake Bunyonyi, locally meaning a Place of many little birds is found in South Western Uganda between Kisoro and Kabale approximately 450 Km from Kampala.
+It takes roughly 7-8 hours from Kampala.
+The lake is also about 100 km from Kigali, the capital city of Rwanda.

 A Spectacular View of Lake Bunyonyi Located at 1,962 metres above the sea level, the 25 km long and 7 km wide lake covering an area of 61 square kilometres is believed to be the deepest lake in Africa with varying length of between 44 m to 900 metres.
 This bilharzia-free lake is safe for swimming.
 The lake featuring on the 5,000 Ugandan shilling notes has 29 islands that include Punishment Island and Bushara Island which are all concentrated in the central part.